-Village Harvest was kind enough to send me some of their products to try and also are sponsoring this post through Mambo Sprouts.
+Village Harvest was kind enough to send me some of their products and also are sponsoring this post through Mambo Sprouts.
+I decided to make Instant Pot farro with their delicious products.
 All thoughts and opinions are my own. #VillageHarvestVariety

 For years we did Meatless Mondays in our house.
 As my husband started to spend more time in the gym and his protein needs increased we got out of the habit.